IvanCHC/Planwise/docs/index.md

 the input parameters and internal state and exposes a :meth:`simulate` method that returns a ``DataFrame`` identical to the result from ``project_retirement``.
-Using the class directly makes it easier to understand and modify intermediate steps, since the year–by–year logic is organized into small helper methods rather than a single monolithic function.
+Using the class directly makes it easier to understand and modify intermediate steps, since the year-by-year logic is organized into small helper methods rather than a single monolithic function.